Conversational AI chatbots in telecoms are improving customer experience

 What’s more, our chatbot can become a gentle reminder of unpaid bills.
 Customers tend to be a bit distracted, which often results in companies sending official emails about overdue invoices.
 It usually causes a lot of stress and keeps the distance between the company and its customers.
 Your bot can help you avoid this stress simply by giving them a friendly reminder of unpaid bills in the conversation.

-See how Actionbot can become your product advisor to assist in making the right choice.
+See how Actionbot can assist you in making the right choice by becoming a product advisor

 The need for sharing feedback